Mansoorahmedofficial/Mansoorahmedofficial/README.md

 # 👋 Hi there, welcome to my GitHub!

-I'm **[Your Name]**, a passionate developer who loves exploring technology and building cool stuff 🚀.
+I'm **Mansoor Ahmed**, a passionate developer who loves exploring technology and building cool stuff 🚀.
 Here you'll find projects ranging from backend systems to mobile apps and experiments with different programming languages.

 ---